MultimodalNeuroimagingLab/nsd_hed_labels/README.md

 Tags only in the foreground of the image include a count and do not specify numbers higher than [4 which is the limit to fast numerosity judgments.](https://doi.org/10.1068/p050327)

 ### Faces
-the Face tag is always accompanied by an Away-from tag (side-profile) or a Towards tag (full face) as measures of how prominent a face is.
+The Face tag is always accompanied by an Away-from tag (side-profile) or a Towards tag (full face) as measures of how prominent a face is.

 # Contributors (alphabetically)
 If you make substantial changes to this repository, please also feel free to add your name as a contributor